 - Disc drag provides the smoothest and most efficient drag system.
 It is a great choice for stopping large game fish, or when you need to smoothly stop a large trout on light tippet.

 - When choosing a saltwater reel you have to consider not only line capacity and drag system but also the seal of the drag system.
 If it is not water tight you will have problems with sand and coral contaminating the drag system.
 If that happens your reel will be seriously compromised then failure is inevitable.

 - My advice when purchasing a saltwater reel is to spend as much as you can afford.

 Arbor refers to the cylinder at the center of the reel that the backing and fly line is wound around.
 Most modern reels feature some type of large arbor as they retrieve more line faster and create less ‘memory’ or twist in the line and leader.
-If you are chasing warm water or saltwater species, pick a reel with a larger arbor as this will aid in smooth runs as well as retrieving a lot of line quickly when the fish turns and runs back at you.
+If you are chasing warm water or saltwater species, pick a fly reel with a larger arbor as this will aid in smooth runs as well as retrieving a lot of line quickly when the fish turns and runs back at you.

-Classic trout reels are generally smaller in arbor, as are beginner fly reels.
+Classic trout reels are generally smaller in arbor, as are beginner fly fishing reels.
 They are usually lighter, less bulky, and less expensive than their large-arbor counterparts.

 We offer a selection of fishing reels with a great drag system at various cost points to enhance your fly fishing experience.

 Don't forget always wash your fishing reels and fly rods after fly fishing, especially after saltwater use.

 If you need help in selecting the right fly reel or fly fishing rod for your fly fishing needs give us a call on 1300 034 075.